 This means considering all aspects that impact on a dog’s wellness and behaviour, so in addition to the addressing behavioural issues and supporting a dog’s learning using force-free methods, I will also explore what else might be affecting the balance of a dog (and therefore, his /her behaviour), including:

-🐾 ensure gut health is optimised through a species appropriate, individualised diet (which I see as a foundation for a happy and healthy dog), considering their life-stage and existing health conditions;
+🐾 ensuring gut health is optimised through a species appropriate, individualised diet (which I see as a foundation for a happy and healthy dog), considering their life-stage and existing health conditions;

-🐾 help improve the overall physical and mental health of the dog, with suggestions for exercise programs to suit the dog’s energy, genetic drives and mental stimulation needs, and recommend complementary therapies;
+🐾 helping improve the overall physical and mental health of the dog, with suggestions for exercise programs to suit the dog’s energy, genetic drives and mental stimulation needs, and recommend complementary therapies;

-🐾 and reduce the dog’s internal and external exposure to harmful chemicals or environments and replace these where possible with alternatives that promote her wellbeing and true nature.
+🐾 and reducing the dog’s internal and external exposure to harmful chemicals or environments and replace these where possible with alternatives that promote her wellbeing and true nature.

 If you’d like to know more about holistic dog training and wellness, we’d love to hear from you – contact us at Doggiedom and we’ll see how we can help!